Russian occupation of Zhytomyr Oblast

-The Russian occupation of Zhytomyr Oblast was a military occupation that began on 26 February 2022, 2 days after Russia invaded Ukraine.
+The Russian occupation of Zhytomyr Oblast was a military occupation that began with the Russian invasion of Ukraine on 24 February 2022.
 The capital, Zhytomyr was never captured and was bombed in the 2022 Zhytomyr attacks.
 Small towns and settlements were however captured, in the north-west and north-central Korosten Raion, near the border with Kyiv Oblast.

 Occupation

+In Zhytomyr Oblast's Narodychi settlement hromada, which borders Kyiv Oblast and the Gomel Region of Belarus, the villages of Radcha, Stara Radcha, Nova Radcha, Davydky, and Hrezlya came under Russian control on 24 February.
+Russian forces in tanks with the letter V established positions in around Hrezlya, which lies at the intersection of highways leading to Narodychi and Ovruch.
+Of the five villages, the majority of Russian troops were stationed in Hrezlya, which was liberated along with the others on 3 April.

+According to the head of the Ovruch territorial community, during the Russian invasion of Ukraine, Russian troops did not attempt to cross the state border of Ukraine at the Vystupovychi border crossing.

+The village of Rubezhivka was also under Russian occupation for several days, according to local officials.

+According to the Ukrainian military, Russian forces were planning to occupy the city of Malyn in Zhytomyr Oblast, but were held back by Ukraine's 10th Mountain Assault Brigade, which held the line on the border of the Zhytomyr and Kyiv Oblasts.
+The nearest battles were fought a distance of 25 kilometers from the city, according to a member of the brigade.
-Russian forces advanced from Gomel Oblast, Belarus into Zhytomyr Oblast, at first capturing several settlements such as Pershotravneve, Vystupovychi [uk] and Radcha [uk].
-More troops later arrived in north-central Zhytomyr Oblast, and captured Chervonosilka [uk],Selezivka [uk] and Syrnytsia [uk].
-At its greatest extent, the occupation was 1421.16 km2 (548.71 mi2).

-On 5 March, Russian forces took control of Kocheriv [uk] and Kvitneve [uk].
+Russian forces advanced from Gomel Oblast, Belarus into Zhytomyr Oblast, at first capturing several settlements such as Pershotravneve and Vystupovychi.
+More troops later arrived in north-central Zhytomyr Oblast, and captured Chervonosilka, Verkhnia Rudnia, Selezivka and Syrnytsia.
+Russian troops also spilled over from Kyiv Oblast and took control of Kocheriv, Kvitneve and Staseva.

-On 31 March, Ukrainian forces retook Selezivka and Syrnystia, Kocheriv and Kvitene. leaving only Chervonosilka, Pershotravneve, Radcha and several other small villages under Russian control.

-By 2 April, Ukrainian officials claimed to have cleared the region of Russian forces.
+By 4 April, Ukrainian officials claimed to have cleared the region of Russian forces.
 Zhytomyr Oblast governor Vitaliy Buchenko claimed that Russian troops left military equipment and mines in towns and homes.

 On 8 April, Russia withdrew from the entirety of its occupied territories in northern Ukraine.